 Tea tree oil is taken from the leaves of a plant native to Australia (botanical name – melaleuca alternifolia).
 This oil can be used to treat nasal congestion, which is caused by the swelling of nasal membranes in the nasal passage.

-To use it, you just need to add the tea tree oil to water and to steam the nasal passageways with the help of a vaporizer.
+To use it, you just need to add the tea tree oil to water and steam the nasal passageways with the help of a vaporizer.

 Precautions